vuejs/pinia/packages/docs/zh/core-concepts/index.md

 const store = useCounterStore()
 // ❌ This won't work because it breaks reactivity
-// it's the same as destructuring from `props` const { name, doubleCount } = store name // will always be "Eduardo" doubleCount // will always be 0 setTimeout(() => {
+// it's the same as destructuring from `props` const { name, doubleCount } = store // [!code warning] name // will always be "Eduardo" // [!code warning] doubleCount // will always be 0 // [!code warning] setTimeout(() => {
   store.increment()
 }, 1000)